ARUP-NGS/BMFtools/MANUAL.md

     * DISC_OVERLAP: Number of read pairs at position with discordant base calls.
     * OVERLAP: Number of overlapping read pairs combined into single observations at position.

-### Manipulation

-####<b>cap</b>
-  Description:
-  > Caps quality scores using barcode metadata to facilitate working with barcode-agnostic tools.

-  Usage: `bmftools cap <options> input_R1.srt.bam output.bam`

-  Options:

-    > -l:    Set output compression level.
-Default: 6.
-    > -t:    Set phred score to which to set passing base qualities.
-Default: 93 ('~').
-    > -m:    Set minFM required to pass reads.
-Default: 0.
-    > -f:    Minimum fraction of reads in a family supporting a base call for inclusion.
-Default: 1.0.
-    > -c:    Set minimum calculated phred score to not mask a base call.
-Default: 0.
-    > -d:    Flag to only mask failing base scores as '#'/2, not modifying passing quality scores.
-    > -h/-?: Print usage.

-####<b>filter</b>
-  Description:
-  > Filters or splits a bam file.
-In filter mode, only passing reads are output.
-In split mode,
-  > emits passing reads to one file and failing reads to another.

-  Usage: `bmftools filter <options> input_R1.srt.bam output.bam`

-  Options:

-    > -l:    Set output compression level.
-Default: 6.
-    > -a:    Read pairs without one read with an aligned fraction above <parameter> are failed.
-    > -m:    Minimum mapping quality.
-    > -F:    Fail all reads with any bits in <parameter> set.
-    > -f:    Fail all reads without all bits in <parameter> set.
-    > -b:    Require reads be within the region defined by the bed file at <parameter>.
-    > -P:    Number of bases around the bed file with which to pad.
-    > -r:    If set, write failing reads to bam at <parameter>.
-    > -v:    Invert pass/fail.
-(Analogous to grep.)

 ####<b>depth</b>
   Description:
   > Creates a bed file of coverage depths for both raw and collapsed read families over a capture region of interest.